FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 main.py                 sample.json             start-consumer.sh
 ```

-To start the ingestor, run the `start-consumer.sh` script.
+To start the consumer, run the `start-consumer.sh` script.
 If you want to use a topic name other than `allyourbase`, edit the file and change it to your preferred topic name.

 ```
 kord@bob kafka-starter % bash start-consumer.sh